 - Under the GE06 Agreement, the sub 700 MHz band is currently based on 8 MHz channelling, so that it would be more efficient for 5G Broadcast to use the same channelling. - DTT spectrum planning based on High Tower/High Power allows cost-efficient provision for fixed roof-top reception deployments, in which high quality services can be provided with low level of signal in the edge of the coverage areas.
-This configuration, however, does not enable to have sufficient received field strength, necessary for a good mobile reception (e.g. in 5G Broadcast from smartphones, tablets etc.), which has to overcome the intrinsic limitations of portable devices and higher variability of the signal strength.
-In these scenarios denser network will be needed, similarly to WBB ECS networks (this means using a deployment based on low/medium power/towers). - An interleaved spectrum usage of DTT roof-top reception and 5G Broadcast would generate interference from 5G Broadcast to DTT fixed reception, as shown in the 700 MHz and 800 MHz bands, if 5G Broadcast is deployed over a dense network (low tower).
-To mitigate this interference, filtering would need to be installed after the DTT receiving antenna.
-In opposite to the 700/800 MHz cases, the use of interleaved spectrum will require filters adapted to the local circumstances (i.e. local DTT channels), which would imply cost and technical challenges.
+This configuration, however, does not always enable to have sufficient received field strength, necessary for a good mobile reception (e.g. in 5G Broadcast by smartphones, tablets etc.), which has to overcome the intrinsic limitations of portable devices and higher variability of the signal strength.
+In these scenarios denser network could be needed, using a deployment based on low/medium power/towers. - An interleaved spectrum usage of DTT roof-top reception and 5G Broadcast would generate interference from 5G Broadcast to DTT fixed reception, as shown in the 700 MHz and 800 MHz bands, if 5G Broadcast is deployed over a dense network (low tower).
+Mitigation techniques could be needed such as filters to be installed after the DTT receiving antenna.
+In opposite to the 700/800 MHz cases, the use of interleaved spectrum could require filters adapted to the local circumstances (i.e. local DTT channels), which would imply cost and technical challenges.
+Also other mitigation techniques could be explored, such as optimum radio planning and cross polarization.